Selling Silver Jewellery for cash

-7. Where to sell silver jewellery
+7. Best place to sell silver jewellery

 There are plenty of options when it comes to selling silver jewellery.
 From online to high-street, here’s everything you need to know about selling silver Jewellery in the UK.

-The Best way to sell silver jewellery
+Where to sell silver jewellery

 If you are selling silver jewellery on the high street, look for the hallmark assay guide. in England and Wales it’s legally required to be displayed in any premises that deal in precious metals.

 These are also called dealers notices only reputable companies will have them

 When you go to a high street store, your silver jewellery will be tested and weighed.
 Make sure you can see your jewellery being tested and that you see it’s weight on the scales.

 Don’t ask for quotes over the phone.
 A reputable dealer will only be able to give you a price once they’ve seen the item.